 Both are rich in minerals like magnesium, calcium, potassium, manganese, phosphorus, zinc, etc. which will help remineralise our teeth.

-Remineralisation simply means that we strengthen our teeth by fighting harmful bacteria and provide the teeth with essential minerals (especially calcium) to rebuild enamel.
+Remineralisation simply means that we strengthen our teeth by fighting harmful bacteria and providing the teeth with essential minerals (especially calcium) to rebuild enamel.

 These properties make clay the perfect ingredient to fight cavity-causing bacteria and to get rid of all the other baddies which are often hiding on or between our teeth.